when teaching becomes unsustainable, You need to Quit

 How do I feel about it now, looking back?

 When I decided to quit teaching, I really didn’t know if I made the right choice.
-But it has been three months now and these are the biggies that have impacted me on a daily basis:
+But it has been over a year now and these are the biggies that have impacted me on a daily basis:

 VERDICT